Woman dining out to earn reward points on her American Express Gold Card

 Uber Cash

-Comparing the American Express Gold Card to Other Cards
+Comparing the American Express Gold Card to Other Rewards Cards

-Amex Gold vs. The American Express Platinum Card
+American Express Gold Card vs. American Express Platinum Card

 Read our full review of the American Express Platinum Card here.